 Mediterranean Deli – They are located in Chapel Hill.
 They were sampling a gluten free pita at the show.
 They also offer gluten free deserts.

-So many more great vendors were there this year.
+There were so many more great vendors were there this year.
 There were twelve gluten free restaurants alone from the Raleigh/Durham/ Cary/ Chapel Hill area!
 I am so jealous.
 I wish we had that many safe options in my hometown, Greensboro, NC.
 This show keeps growing over the years.
 If you have not been as an attendee or even a vendor, you are missing out!
 Were you there?
 What was your favorite?

 P.S.
 We are selling bracelets and t-shirts to help with the extensive cost of travel.
 If you are interested in purchasing these, please leave a comment.
 These items will only be available through shows or special order.
 Thank you!